All Episodes

 There's so much lying and so much deceit going on in this.

-You you cannot you cannot enslave people.
+You cannot enslave people.

-If you hang in there long enough Joanne you're gonna be working for the government which means you'll be able to shut down and get turkey on Thanksgiving in during shutdowns and get furloughed and back pay if you can hang in longer the government's gonna be running all of it you're gonna be a government employee there behind the counter.
+If you hang in there long enough, Joanne, you're going to be working for the government, which means you'll be able to shut down and get turkey on Thanksgiving during shutdowns and get furloughed and back pay.

 Look, I understand.